SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 ### Prequisites

-> Note: If you are not yet familiar with the basics of SAP BTP, Subaccounts for html5 development, Business Application Studio and SAP Fiori Tools, complete this very detailed guide on SAP Discovery Center first: [Get started on SAP BTP creating a "Hello World" app with SAPUI5/Fiori](https://discovery-center.cloud.sap/missiondetail/3585/3628/).
+> Note: If you are not yet familiar with the basics of SAP BTP, Subaccounts for HTML5 development, Business Application Studio, and SAP Fiori Tools, complete this very detailed guide on SAP Discovery Center first: [Get started on SAP BTP creating a "Hello World" app with SAPUI5/Fiori](https://discovery-center.cloud.sap/missiondetail/3585/3628/).

-Set-up your Subaccount with Cloud Foundry Environment for HTML5 development including Business Application Studio and create a SAP Fiori Dev Space.
+Set up your Subaccount with Cloud Foundry Environment for HTML5 development, including Business Application Studio, and create a SAP Fiori Dev Space.

 <br>

 ### Create a Destination in BTP Cockpit

-**Note:** this step is optional and not required if you do not want to deploy your applciation.
+**Note:** This step is optional and not required if you do not want to deploy your application.

 1. Enter your BTP account
    * For trials: https://account.hanatrial.ondemand.com